 Executive Management Team

-Conor Kenny Director of Adult Services (SA1)
+Conor Kenny Director of Adult Services (Service Area 1)

 Conor has over 20 years’ work experience in a wide ranging of areas in health and social care field and he would have had both extensive frontline and managerial experience in all the sectors that he worked in.
 He began his frontline experience in residential childcare in the Eastern Health board and held managerial positions in high support residential centres in this area for young people with emotional and challenging behaviours.